 Call for hours 760-289-9455 or 760-393-3810

-PLEASE NOTE THAT THE VISITORS CENTER WILL BE CLOSED FOR THE SUMMER STARTING MAY
+PLEASE NOTE THAT THE VISITORS CENTER WILL BE OPEN

 The Salton Sea State Recreation Area is located off Highway 111 in North Shore, CA. View the Contact Page for the address and map of the location.
 The Events Page shows times and dates of upcoming activities.
 There are free kayak tours, bird walks, junior ranger and campfire programs available at the park.
 The fishing is great and the tilapia number in the millions.
 The fish in the Salton Sea are safe to eat.
 The water is not polluted and there are many ongoing studies to prove these facts.
 It is the goal of the SDIA to help people understand the reality of the Salton Sea and know the real story behind this wonderful place.